aleyoscar/godotxt/README.md

 - Filter and order tasks
 - Specify special lists that automatically tag tasks with a `+project` and display in a separate tab
 - Manage your already established todo.txt file by using docker's volumes
-- Single-user authentication for privacy and protection of your task data
+- Single or multi-user authentication for privacy and protection of your and anyone else's task data
 - Responsive and mobile-friendly

 **Planned Features**